ortus-docs/docbox-docs/output-formats/html-output.md

 ---
-description: Generate browsable HTML documentation for your application CFCs
+description: Generate browsable HTML documentation for your application Classes
 ---

 # HTML Output

-🌐 The HTML API Strategy is used to create CFC documentation based on [Javadoc](https://www.oracle.com/java/technologies/javase/javadoc-tool.html).
-DocBox does not fully support all the Javadoc syntax, but hopefully it will soon.
+🌐 The HTML API Strategy is used to create class documentation based on [Javadoc](https://www.oracle.com/java/technologies/javase/javadoc-tool.html).

 ## 🎨 Modern Themes (New in 5.0)